This post may include affiliate links. Thank you for your support.

 Instructions

-• Prepare the dressing: Add the oil, garlic, Dijon and honey to a small bowl or a mason jar.
+• Prepare the Salad Dressing: Add the oil, garlic, Dijon and honey to a small bowl or a mason jar.
 Add in ¼ cup fresh lemon juice, a scant ½ teaspoon zest, ¼ teaspoon kosher salt and generous pinch of pepper.
 Whisk until well combined.
 If using a mason jar, add the lid and seal.
 Shake the jar until well combined.

 Notes